chef/monitoring-integration-automate/data-dog/PagerDuty_Integration_and_Notification.md

 1. Admin role in PagerDuty Account.

-## Data Dog and PagerDuty Integration
+## Datadog and PagerDuty Integration

 The connection between Datadog and PagerDuty must be created first.